zhihongyou/yousoftmatter-HugoBlox/content/authors/ZihanGuo/_index.md

 # Username (this should match the folder name)
 authors:
-  - ZihanGuo
+  - ZihanGuo2022

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master Students
+role: Master Student

 # Organizations/Affiliations
 organizations: